ibm-cloud-docs/vpc/cr-create-table.md

 Before creating a routing table, ensure that you have at least one VPC and review and adhere to routing table [limitations and guidelines](/docs/vpc?topic=vpc-about-custom-routes&interface=ui#limitations-custom-routes).

-You can create a routing table for an IBM Cloud service by using the UI, CLI, or API.
+You can create a routing table for an {{site.data.keyword.cloud_notm}} service by using the UI, CLI, or API.

 ## Creating a routing table by using the UI
 {: #cr-using-the-ui}